Roc-Ng/Roc-Ng.github.io/index.md

 My Second Paper "Fast Sparse Coding Networks for Anomaly Detection in Videos" is accepted to PR(IF: 7.196 )  [2020-06-23]

 My Third Paper "Not only Look, but also Listen: Learning Multimodal Violence Detection under Weak Supervision" is accepted to ECCV [2020-07-03]
+My Fourth Paper "Learning Causal Temporal Relation and Feature Discrimination for Anomaly Detection" is accepted to TIP(IF: 9.34, CCF-A) [2021-02-16]